 If a woman’s testimony was not considered credible in a court of law, it would seem that the apostles would not use the testimony of women to convince their hearers about the truth of the empty tomb and the appearances of the resurrected Christ.
 It is more reasonable to conclude, if the Gospel writers were fabricating this story, that they would have chosen men to be the first witnesses—perhaps Joseph of Arimathea and Nicodemus.

 The atheist activist and historian Richard Carrier, in chapter 11 of his book Not the Impossible Faith, objects to this appeal to women.
 He argues that because the Gospels are history and not court documents, it is improper for the Christian apologist to go from “courtroom decorum to everyday credibility.”

-Furthermore, he contends, while the testimony of women was not accepted in a court of law, it was admissible as a source for historical claims.
+Furthermore, he contends, although the testimony of women was not accepted in a court of law, it was admissible as a source for historical claims.
 Carrier appeals to Josephus’s account of the massacres at Gamala and Masada, both of which have two women as their sources.

 In response to Carrier’s first objection, I think it is legitimate for the Christian apologist to use the inadmissibility of women’s testimony in the court of law, because the Gospel writers were making an apologetic case to convince their hearers of the truth of the Resurrection.
-They were not merely recounting a historical event but presenting a convergence of evidence for the truth of Jesus’ rising—empty tomb, multiple post-mortem appearances, conversions, etc.
+They were not merely recounting a historical event, but presenting a convergence of evidence for the truth of Jesus’ rising—empty tomb, multiple postmortem appearances, conversions, etc.